cypherhaus/lsd/README.md

 Link your project with `supabase link --project-ref your-project-ref` (replace `your-project-ref` with the reference code found on your Supabase project dashboard)

-Deploy the edge functions to your Supabase project with `supabase functions deploy wallet-details`.
+Deploy the edge functions to your Supabase project with `supabase functions deploy create-charge`.
 (Repeat this step for all of the Edge Functions).

+Readme Todos

+- Guide on database functions/triggers